jbowtie/ratago/README.md

 There are several tasks remaining to reach full compliance.
 Until these tasks are complete the API is subject to change.

 * Fully implement xsl:include (see tests in libxslt general suite)
-* Fully implement xsl:with-param (no tests in initial suite)
+* Fully implement xsl:message (no tests in initial suite)
 * Ensure that errors are properly progogated in Go fashion.